Ecommerce-COVID-19-Response/offline2on/src/pages/resources/packages.md

 ## The *Marketing Intro* Package

 If your business is already online but you need to reach a bigger customer base, we’ve got you covered.
-We’ll pair you with an e-commerce expert for a FREE 20-minute consultation where you can focus on either organic traffic or paid traffic.
+We will pair you with an e-commerce expert for a FREE 20-minute consultation where you can focus on either organic traffic or paid traffic.

 Organic traffic topics include: